 Jones leads No. 2 Duke to 73-64 victory over scrappy Ga Tech

-ATLANTA (AP) -- Tre Jones hit two key baskets down the stretch and No. 2 Duke extended its decade-long domination of Georgia Tech, holding off the Yellow Jackets 73-64 on Wednesday night.
+Tre Jones scored 16 points on his 20th birthday, including two key baskets down the stretch, and No. 2 Duke held off the Yellow Jackets 73-64 on Wednesday night.

-The Blue Devils (14-1, 4-0 Atlantic Coast Conference) extended their winning streak to eight in a row, and their firm hold on this series goes back much further.
-Georgia Tech (7-7, 2-2) has lost 13 straight to Duke since its last victory over the Blue Devils on Jan.
-9, 2010 - almost 10 years ago to the day.
+The Blue Devils (14-1, 4-0 Atlantic Coast Conference) extended their winning streak to eight in a row - and their firm hold on this series goes back much further.
+Georgia Tech (7-8, 2-3) has lost 13 straight to Duke since its last victory over the Blue Devils on Jan.
+9, 2010.

+''We really sat down on the defensive end those last few possessions,'' Jones said. ''Our defense, once again - it seems like we say this game after game, but it's so true - it's definitely what's giving us the wins right now.''

+At the offensive end, Jones hit a pull-up jumper that snapped a 61-all tie with 4:17 remaining, putting the Blue Devils ahead to stay.
+With just under 2 1/2 minutes left, he knocked down a floater in the lane that extended the edge to 68-64.

 The Yellow Jackets rallied from a double-digit deficit but couldn't make a basket in the closing minutes, missing 14 of their last 15 shots.